 - Data on notifiable diseases (reported to the Food Safety Authorities) and from public surveillance.
-Together, these data provide an overview of the Norwegian situation.
-The Food Safety Authorities decide which surveillance programmes that are carried out.
+Together, these data provide an overview of the Norwegian situation and any changes in it.
+The Food Safety Authorities decide which surveillance programmes that are carried out and which infections are notifiable.
 The NVI assists with planning and practical work (e.g. laboratory analyses), and also contribute with data processing and reporting.
 Testing of animals and food for various zoonotic agents are also performed in association with import or export.
-In addition, surveillance is carried out by the Food Safety Authorities through pre-and postmortem inspections in association with commercial slaughter. - Data from diagnostic investigations and data from internal control systems of food-, and feedproducing companies are also included in the zoonosis report.
+In addition, surveillance is carried out by the Food Safety Authorities through pre-and post-mortem inspections in association with commercial slaughter. - Data from diagnostic investigations and data from internal control systems of food-, and feed-producing companies are also included in the zoonosis report.
+All laboratories have an obligation to report, to the Food Safety Authorities, any detection of notifiable diseases in animals.
 A large proportion of the laboratory diagnostics (including pathology) performed on animals in Norway is performed by the NVI.
 However, other laboratories than the NVI may also be used for diagnostic investigations, and therefore the reported data from diagnostic work are not complete.
 This is especially relevant for laboratory diagnostics of companion animals, because samples from these animals are often sent to laboratories abroad.
 Data from internal control of companies are not always available either.
 One exception is Salmonella control in feed producing companies where data from most of the performed internal control is made available and is reported herein.